simplex-chat/simplexmq/protocol/overview-tjr.md

 Evgeny Poberezkin

-# SimpleX: messaging and application network
+# SimpleX: messaging and application platform

 ## Table of contents